revolist/revogrid-docs/pricing.md

   cta:
     title: Start free.
 Upgrade when
     titleEmphasis: you're ready.
-    subtitle: No credit card required for the open-source build.
-Pro trials available on request.
+    subtitle: No credit card required for the open-source build. <a href="/trial">Pro trial access is available on request.</a>
     primary:
       label: Get started free
       href: https://github.com/revolist/revogrid